letientai299/read-sicp/ch01/readme.md

   ```

 - Iteration: stack stays the same, all information are maintained using
-  variables, program can resumes from any particular step.
+  variables, program can resume from any particular step.

   ```racket
   (fact 2)